JTheoMitr/JTheoMitr/README.md

 Hey there 👋,  I'm John.
 I have a degree in DSP programming (from Berklee College of Music) and a certification in Full Stack Software Engineering (from Flatiron School).
 My thesis at Berklee College was built around the combination of music and education; two things I'm very passionate about.
-I'm currently working as a mobile engineer for DirecTV, and spend my weekends coding video games.
+I'm currently working as a STEM instructor at a local school in Austin, Texas, and spend my weekends coding video games.
 Let's connect!

 <!---
 JTheoMitr/JTheoMitr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.